drumfreak/homebridge-bluetooth-soundbutton/README.md

 I created this in an effort to setup a bluetooth system using multiple speaker groups from my Rasperry Pi 3 Homebridge  through the bluetooth adapater and multiple speakers.
 Did I succeed?
 Well, not completely, but it was a blast getting this far...
 I'll tell you more about that as this story goes on and give some insights to bluetooth and Raspberry Pi as of (March 2018) without Pulse Audio using BlueAlsa as that's how Raspberry Pi running on Stretch is configured by default out of the "box".

-## Sound Buttons and Automation Triggers
+## Sound Buttons and Automation Triggers in iOS Apple HomeKit from Homebridge

 <img src="https://github.com/drumfreak/homebridge-bluetooth-soundbutton/blob/master/docs/img/homebridge-sounds1.jpg" align="center" height="200" alt=""> <img src="https://github.com/drumfreak/homebridge-bluetooth-soundbutton/blob/master/docs/img/homebridge-sounds-automations.jpg" height="200" align="center" alt=""> <img src="https://github.com/drumfreak/homebridge-bluetooth-soundbutton/blob/master/docs/img/homebridge-sounds2.jpg" height="200" align="center" alt=""> <img src="https://github.com/drumfreak/homebridge-bluetooth-soundbutton/blob/master/docs/img/homebridge-sounds-bridge.jpg" height="200" align="center" alt="">